This site has limited support for your browser. We recommend switching to Edge, Chrome, Safari, or Firefox.

 Inside the stinger of a stingray barb

-At the end of the day, stingrays aren’t out to get humans.
-They sting only in self-defense when we accidentally step on them, kick them, or otherwise startle them in their own home.
+Stingrays aren’t out to get humans.
+They sting in self-defense when we accidentally step on them, kick them, or otherwise startle them in their own home.
 Practicing safe beach habits is key to minimizing your chances of getting stung.
-Learn more in our article How to Avoid Getting Stung by Stingrays for best practices when at the beach, or read about the Money Back Guarantee that comes with our
+Learn more in our article How to Avoid Getting Stung by Stingrays for best practices when at the beach, or read about our

 Leave a comment